AdobeDocs/commerce-php/src/pages/developer/components/message-queues/migration.md

 <InlineAlert variant="warning" slots="text"/>

-The Magento 2.1 `communication.xml` file has not changed for Magento 2.2.
+The Adobe Commerce and Magento Open Source 2.1 `communication.xml` file has not changed for Adobe Commerce and Magento Open Source 2.2.

 #### Create the `queue_consumer.xml` file

 The first column in the following table lists the all the parameters in the `queue_consumer.xml` file.
-The second column lists where in the Magento 2.1 `queue.xml` file the equivalent parameters are located.
+The second column lists where in the Adobe Commerce and Magento Open Source 2.1 `queue.xml` file the equivalent parameters are located.

 | 2.2 Attribute  | 2.1 queue.xml source |
 | ---------------- | ----------- |